How we can help you

 - Ask any other questions about your appointment.

 Waiting times depend on why you are having your scan or procedure and what type of scan you are having.
 Our Radiologists prioritise each request based on clinical urgency and appointment times are allocated accordingly.
-Generally there is little waiting time for X-ray and CT as there is no appointment required, however you may find your appointment is delayed on the day if we need to deal with an emergency.

 Waiting times for MRI, ultrasound and interventional procedures can be up to several months, however it does depend on how urgent your request is.